LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

-SEND AN e-postcard NOW TO FEDERAL MP's CALLING FOR ACTION!
+SEND E-POSTCARD TO FEDERAL MP's CALLING FOR ACTION!

 Click here to send one of three e-postcards to all Federal Members of Parliament bringing to their attention the need to return the Lower Lakes to a natural estuarine environment.

-'MUDDIED WATERS' DOCUMENTARY HIGHLIGHTS THE FLAWS OF THE MDBA PLAN
+'MUDDIED WATERS' DOCUMENTARY HIGHLIGHTS FLAWS OF MDB PLAN

-A 43 minute documentary screened on national television on December 9th 2012 highlights the many flaws of the MDBA plan tabled in parliament recently.
+A 43 minute documentary screened on national television on December 9th 2012 highlights the many flaws of the MDB Plan tabled in parliament recently.